colcon/colcon.readthedocs.org/user/how-to.rst

 Test selected packages as well as their dependents
 --------------------------------------------------

-If you have built the relevant packages before you can run the tests the same way as described in the previous section:
+If you have built the relevant packages before you can run the tests the same way as described in the :ref:`previous section <Rebuild packages which depend on a specific package>`:

 .. code-block:: bash

     $ colcon test --packages-above <name-of-pkg>

-If you haven't built the relevant packages before you can do that by using one invocation to determine all dependents and a second invocation to invoke the actual build:
+If you haven't built the relevant packages before you can build the to-be-tested packages as well as their recursive dependencies with:

 .. code-block:: bash

-    $ colcon list -n --packages-above <name-of-pkg>
-    $ colcon build --packages-up-to <copy-n-paste-output-previous-command>
+    $ colcon build --packages-above-and-dependencies <name-of-pkg>

 Run specific tests
 ------------------